 Majors for ENTPs:

 INFJs work towards better understanding the people around them as well as themselves.
-They’re dedicated to creative solutions that can better the lives of others.
+They’re dedicated to thinking of creative solutions that can better the lives of others.

 Majors for INFJs: